ernestdanalyst/fifa21-data-cleaning-/README.md

     <h2>Height</h2>
 </div>

-The majority of values in this column displays height in centimeter. while a few others uses feet and inches for example 6'2" .
-Initial thought was just to split by the delimiter ' " and multiply by 30.48 which is the standard conversion of feet to cm .
-However a quick google search reveals this formula only accounts for feet and not inches hence to resolve this after splitting, the feet column was multplied by 30.48 and the inches column by 2.54. then both columns were merged using addition and rounded up to the nearest whole number. then the cm text value was dropped from the other rows to successfully change the data type to numeric
+The height column contains values in centimeters and also in feet and inches such as 6'2".
+Initially, there was a plan to convert all values to centimeters by multiplying the feet value by 30.48.
+However, it was discovered that this formula would not account for the inches value.
+To address this, the feet column was multiplied by 30.48 and the inches column by 2.54.
+Then, the two columns were added and rounded up to the nearest whole number.
+Finally, the "cm" text value was dropped, resulting in a successful conversion of the data type to numeric.

 | Before | After |
 |--------|-------|